 Jack Newton wrote a book titled "The Client-Center Law Firm: How to Succeed in an Experience Driven World."
-His interview from the 2020 ABA Techshow can be listened to HERE.
+Listen to his interview from the 2020 ABA Techshow on Legal Talk Network's YouTube channel.

 He explains how Uber did not destroy the taxi industry.
 It just made getting around in a city more frictionless and became most people's preferred method of transportation.
 As a metaphor for the legal field, are you using innovative tools that make the client experience frictionless?